padrino/padrino-docs/posts/padrino-0-9-25-slim-and-erubis-caching-and-fixes.md

 The changes are mostly abstracted away from usage in Padrino, but the router is now leaner, faster and easier to extend.

-Since it was designed to be more flexible, it also supports multiple named parameter captures and other things that weren’t support in the previous release of Padrino.
+Since it was designed to be more flexible, it also supports multiple named parameter captures and other things that weren't support in the previous release of Padrino.

 Some examples: